Palladyne AI: Early history

-Business losses and subsequent conversion to a software company
+Financial difficulties and shift to software development

-Almost from the onset of its listing on Nasdaq, Sarcos consistently underperformed as a public company, failing to secure the cash flow needed to operate successfully as a business of 280 employees.
+Following its listing on Nasdaq, Sarcos faced ongoing financial challenges and did not generate sufficient cash flow to support operations at its existing staffing level.

 In May 2023, Laura Peterson, a former Boeing Vice President and executive, replaced Kiva Allgood as "interim" CEO of Sarcos (Peterson was later made "permanent" CEO in October of that year).

-Facing delisting in June 2023, Sarcos issued a 1:6 reverse stock split to increase its share price in accordance with Nasdaq's $1.00 minimum-bid-price rule.
-This measure was followed in July 2023 by a reduction in force of approximately 75 employees to reduce spending.

-In the months after the July 2023 layoff, insufficient cash flow continued to be a problem for the company.
-While expectations published by Sarcos in November 2021 had estimated that the company would be shipping as many as 300 to 500 robotic units per year, by October 2023 only two such units had ever been shipped (the two units were Guardian "Sea Class" robots that had been developed primarily at RE2 prior to its acquisition by Sarcos).
-On the other hand, in September 2023 Sarcos was awarded a four-year 13.8-million-dollar (USD) Phase II SBIR contract by the United States Air Force for the development of AI and machine-learning software specific to the Sarcos line of Guardian robots.
+Sarcos in November 2021 had estimated that the company would be shipping its robotic units, by October 2023 two units were shipped (the two units were Guardian "Sea Class" robots that had been developed primarily at RE2 prior to its acquisition by Sarcos).
+In September 2023 Sarcos was awarded a four-year 13.8-million-dollar (USD) Phase II SBIR contract by the United States Air Force for the development of AI and machine-learning software specific to the Sarcos line of Guardian robots.

-Less than two months after the company received the SBIR contract, Sarcos's board of directors elected in November 2023 to cut the company's losses by shutting down all hardware development and production activities.
-As part of this decision, a second layoff eliminated jobs for over 150 workers, including the remaining original RE2 employees.
+After the company received the SBIR contract, Sarcos's board of directors elected in November 2023 to shift from hardware development and production activities.
 At the same time, Sarcos management announced that the company had pivoted to become solely a developer of AI software for use in robotic systems.

 In January 2024, former CEO Ben Wolff was once again appointed CEO of Sarcos, taking over the duties of chief executive officer from Laura Peterson.